will-chung/tritonai-hmi/documentation/design.md

 The final design still contains all the components of the initial design, just in a different layout.
 The design can be divided into separate components:

-- Info bar: displays the currently connect car and the date/time
+- Info bar: displays the currently connected car and the date/time
 <img src="./images/infobar.png" alt="Infobar" width="700">

 - Gauges: contains various gauges displaying data from the car